Homemade sausage is easy to make and much more healthy than many of the options at the grocery store!

 1/4 teaspoon cayenne pepper

-To cook – Place the log of sausage in the freezer for 30 minutes (this makes it easier to slice).
+Place the log of sausage in the freezer for 30 minutes (this makes it easier to slice).
 Cut into 1/4-inch thick pieces.
 Cook on a skillet over medium-high heat until golden brown on both sides and cooked through.
-(I cooked mine in a small amount of ghee.)
+I like to cook it in a small amount of ghee.
 You can also crumble and cook it and add to a sauce, soup, or use it for a pizza topping.